WhyLIM/LabTD-website/content/authors/王怡欣/_index.md

     url: 'https://www.cuhk.edu.cn/zh-hans'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.
+bio: My interests are centered around the fields of health informatics and bioinformatics, where I have a strong passion for research.
+Additionally, I am increasingly drawn to the fascinating realm of drug discovery as I chart my professional journey.

 interests:
   - Natural Language Processing & Knowledge Graph
   - Biomedical Database
   - Disease Comorbidity

 education:
   courses: